angular/angular/aio/content/guide/upgrade.md

 When the bootstrap method is switched from that of `UpgradeModule` to pure Angular, AngularJS ceases to exist on the page completely.
-At this point, you need to tell Protractor that it should not be looking for an AngularJS app anymore, but instead it should find *Angular apps* from the page.
+At this point, you need to tell Protractor that it should not be looking for an AngularJS application anymore, but instead it should find *Angular apps* from the page.

 Replace the `ng12Hybrid` previously added with the following in `protractor-conf.js`: